199ocero/ailoomhub-cli/README.md

 # AILoomHub CLI

-CLI tool to use Notion as your knowledge base and use OpenAI models to generate and expand the knowledge.
+Command Line Interface (CLI) tool designed for utilizing Notion as your knowledge base, with the capability to leverage OpenAI models for generating and enhancing information.

 ## Installation